Sasi K. Pillay

 Vice President & Chief Information Officer

-Dr. Sasi Pillay serves as the Vice President and Chief Information Officer at Washington State University (WSU).
+Dr. Sasi Pillay serves as the Vice President and Chief Information Officer (CIO) at Washington State University (WSU).
 In this role he oversees the computing infrastructure of foundational technologies and research computing, working in collaboration with his constituents.
 He is also responsible for telecommunications, local area and wide area networking and IT Security.
 He led the development of roadmaps for Academic and Research Computing, Administrative and Business Computing and for Foundational Technologies.
-He has improved the service delivery of the IT organization, by instituting change management, architectural review and project management.
+He has improved the service delivery of the ITS organization, by instituting change management, architectural review and project management.
 In addition, his team is involved in improving IT Security across all of WSU campuses and in deploying a Security Operations Center and a Network Operations Center.

-Earlier he served as the Chief Technology Officer for Information Technology (IT) at National Aeronautical and Space Administration (NASA).
+Dr. Pillay served as the Chief Technology Officer for Information Technology (IT) at National Aeronautical and Space Administration (NASA).
 In this capacity, he directed how promising technologies are developed, evaluated and integrated into mainstream IT services at the Agency.
 To facilitate innovation, he set up two programs, Open Innovation and IT Labs.
-These programs have been heralded as model in government and have received several national awards.
-He also had the responsibility for managing Enterprise Architecture, Open Government activities and the dissemination of Scientific and Technical Information for the Agency.
+These programs have been heralded as a model in government and have received several national awards.
+He was also responsible for managing Enterprise Architecture, Open Government activities and the dissemination of Scientific and Technical Information for the Agency.
 Previously, he served as the Chief Information Officer at the NASA John H. Glenn Research Center for 15 years.
 In this regard, Dr. Pillay had a broad scope of responsibility including managing administrative telecommunications, networking, desktop computing, several key administrative applications, computer modeling and simulation, and high-end computing and visualization.
 Under his leadership, NASA Glenn served as the lead for NASA for the development of Agency-wide standards and architecture for end user devices and systems with a focus on security, interoperability, and collaboration.
 He was also responsible for NASA Glenn saving nearly $8 million annually through standardization, consolidation and outsourcing of end user devices and services while improving customer satisfaction and other service metrics.
 These savings continue to accrue over the years.
-He also implemented and promoted a collaboration environment resulting in improved productivity and reduced expenses across multiple disciplines comprising of over 200 workgroups.
+He also implemented and promoted a collaboration environment resulting in improved productivity and reduced expenses across multiple disciplines comprised of over 200 workgroups.

 Dr. Pillay is the recipient of NASA’s Exceptional Service Medal and the Outstanding Leadership Medal.
 He is also the recipient of the Presidential Rank Award recognizing him as a Meritorious Executive in the U.S. federal government.
-This past year, he was recognized as one of the Federal 100 winners based on his positive impact on NASA and the community.
+He was recognized as one of the Federal 100 winners based on his positive impact on NASA and the community.
 He was also named as one of the top 25 IT leaders in Government citing his technology vision, clout among peers in other agencies, and for the ability to show concrete results.
 He was recognized as the CIO of the Year by the North East Ohio Software Association in 2008.

 Assistant Vice President & Chief Security Officer